rshurts/halo5-arena-analytics/README.md

 # Halo 5 Arena Analytics

-A web application for analyising arena performance using the [Halo 5 API](https://developer.haloapi.com/).
+[halo5analytics.meteorapp.com](http://halo5analytics.meteorapp.com/) is a web application for analyising arena performance using the [Halo 5 API](https://developer.haloapi.com/).

 ## Development

+Install the following dependencies and set up a settings file with your API key.

 ### Dependencies